DmitriyProvatorov/History-HTML5-HistoryX/README.md

 				 Do not forget to duplicate in the end of function processing the answer: historyX.start (param1, param2, [param3]);
 			    The param3-list of roots of a site divided by a comma.
 An example - "http://mySite,http://www.mySite2,mySite3,mySite4/".
 			     Use/not use 'http://', 'www.', ' a closing slash ' in roots.
+				 If your Site has roots, but вана CMS is not adjusted on an automatic redirect on a certain root to you it is not obligatory
+				 To specify the list of roots.

 			 Example:
 			    window.onload=function () {historyX.start ('ajax', callback, "www.mysite/ru,mysite/en,http://www.mysite/ua,http://www.mysite/gm/");}